lucasgdb/useful-dev-tools/code-playgrounds.md

 [SQLFiddle](http://sqlfiddle.com/) | SQLFiddle is a tool for easy online testing and sharing of sql database problems and their solutions. **Features: (examples, boilerplates)**
 [StackBlitz](https://stackblitz.com) | StackBlitz.
 A nice playground to create, edit & deploy fullstack apps.
 It supports JavaScript frameworks such as Angular, React, Ionic, TypeScript, Svelte, and RxJs.
 [Trinket.io](https://trinket.io/) | Trinket is a website that allows you to create and test code without creating an account.
 Mainly it is used for python but they have other languages as well. **Features(examples, plans, tutorials)**
 [W3schools](https://www.w3schools.com/) | Completely for those who start front-end development.
-You can see the examples, descriptions and use case for each web componet. **Features: (examples)**
+You can see the examples, descriptions and use case for each web component. **Features: (examples)**
 [W3Schools Online Code Editor](https://www.w3schools.com/tryit/) | With W3Schools online code editor, you can edit HTML, CSS and JavaScript code, and view the result in your browser.
 [apiDoc](https://apidocjs.com/) | Creates a documentation from API annotations in your source code.
 [GDB online](https://www.onlinegdb.com/) |  Online compiler and debugger tool for C, C++, Python, PHP, Ruby, C#, VB, Perl, Swift, Prolog, Javascript, Pascal, HTML, CSS, JS.
 Code, Compile, Run and Debug online from anywhere in world.